-Create archives automatically if it cannot find one for the workfile being checked in.
+Create archives automatically Use the AutoCreate directive to cause the PUT command to create an archive automatically if it cannot find one for the workfile being checked in.
 Use NoAutoCreate to cause PUT to issue an error message instead of creating the archive.
 Directive type Operation Directive.
 This directive takes effect when you create an archive for a new workfile using the PUT command.

-Syntax [No]AutoCreate

-Default AutoCreate is the default.

-Special If AutoCreate is in effect and you change your PATH statement or the directories specified by the VCSDir directive, it may create a new archive in a different directory instead of storing the workfile in an existing archive.
+Syntax [No]AutoCreate Default AutoCreate is the default.
+Special Consideration If AutoCreate is in effect and you change your PATH statement or the directories specified by the VCSDir directive, it may create a new archive in a different directory instead of storing the workfile in an existing archive.

-For information about See Commands affected by this directive "PUT command" on page 42 Using directives "Configuration Files" on page 114 Other directives "Using Directives" on page 107
+For information about See Commands affected by this directive "PUT command" on page 42 Using directives "Configuration Files" on page 113 Other directives "Using Directives" on page 107